Written By:– Aayushi Singh

 The first railway proposals for India were made in Madras in 1832.
 The country’s first train, Red Hill Railway built by Arthur Cotton to transport granite for road-building, ran from Red Hills to the Chintadripet bridge in Madras in 1837.
 In 1845, the Godavari Dam Construction of a dam over the Godavari River.
 In 1851, the Solani Aqueduct Railway was built by Proby Cautley in Roorkee to transport construction materials for an aqueduct over the Solani River.

 India’s first passenger train, operated by the Great Indian Peninsula Railway and hauled by three steam locomotives (Sahib, Sindh and Sultan), ran for 34 kilometres with 400 people in 14 carriages on 1,676 mm broad gauge track between Bori Bunder (Mumbai) and Thane on 16 April 1853.
 The Thane viaducts, India’s first railway bridges, were built over the Thane creek when the Mumbai-Thane line was extended to Kalyan in May 1854.
 Eastern India’s first passenger train ran 39 km from Howrah, near Kolkata, to Hoogly on 15 August 1854.
 The first passenger train in South India ran 97 km from Royapuram-Veyasarapady (Madras) to Wallajah Road (Arcot) on 1 July 1856.

-Indian Railway is world’s fourth largest railway US, Russia, and China.
+Indian Railway is the world’s fourth-largest railway US, Russia, and China.

 Currently, Uttar Pradesh is India’s Largest route kilometres are in Uttar Pradesh with 8726Km.
 This comes out to be 13.6% of India’s total Route Kilometers.